adrianroe/elm-compile-bug/Readme.md

 I hope this helps - it's certainly the minimal repro I could reduce my code to.

 Thanks to all involved for Elm and it's awesomeness.
-It has made this back-end developer's lifevastly better!
+It has made this back-end developer's life vastly better!